appveyor/website/src/docs/enterprise/maintenance.md

 ## Updating AppVeyor Installer

-AppVeyor Installer is a PowerShell module which is downloaded and added to your PowerShell profile on each run of `install.ps1` bootstrap script.
+AppVeyor Installer is a PowerShell module which is downloaded and added to your PowerShell profile on each run of the `install.ps1` bootstrap script.

 To update AppVeyor Installer module login via RDP into AppVeyor server, open PowerShell console and run the following command: